-- This Day in Jewish History / Roman emperor cracks down hard on Jews
+- This Day / Romans Crack Down on Jews

 On the floor of a room dating to the early Byzantium period, around 4th century CE, archaeologists spotted a red gemstone beautifully engraved with the figure of a naked running man holding a laurel wreath in one hand.

 Or maybe he's holding a wreath of olive branches.
 It's hard to tell.
 In any case, in the other hand the bare gentleman holds what is clearly a date palm branch.

 Based on his research, the engraving on the stone is unique in the annals of Israeli excavation, says Dr. Michael Eisenberg of Haifa University's Zinman Institute of Archaeology, director of the Shikmona Excavation Project.

 Modern forensics in search of answers